 Hoping to enter a science fair for kids but not sure where to begin?
-The purpose of science fair projects are about more than simply coming up with a cool idea and sharing it with others.
+Science fair projects are about more than simply coming up with a cool idea and sharing it with others.

 Aside from the competitive glory of competing (and maybe winning) at a science fair, kids gain experience working with the scientific method: asking questions, forming hypotheses, testing, collecting data, and sharing results with others.
-Aside from these fundamental STEM skills, kids also gain valuable experience in collaboration, organizational skills, problem solving, communication, and creativity, turning that cool science fair project into a stepping stone on the path towards a career in science.
+In addition to these fundamental STEM skills, kids also gain valuable experience in collaboration, organizational skills, problem solving, communication, and creativity, turning that science fair project into a stepping stone on the path towards a career in science.

-Join live online, small-group science classes led by an expert, to learn new skills to give you all sorts of science project ideas, including in Quantum Frontiers, NASA Science, Smart Devices, and Minecraft Redstone Engineering.
+Enroll your child in award-winning live online small-group science classes led by an expert, to build new skills to give them all sorts of science project ideas, including in NASA Science, Smart Devices, and Minecraft Redstone Engineering.
+There are even classes in aeronautics and physics.
+Start with free coding classes to build their problem solving skills and creativity.

-In this list, we will share some awesome ideas for students and educators to get inspired and to make a project that will leave a lasting impression.
-Of course, there’s a huge gap between a beginner’s project and that of a competitive high schooler, but we have arranged it so you can easily find something for young explorers of all ages.
+In this list, I will share some awesome ideas for students and educators to get inspired, and to make a project that will leave a lasting impression.
+Of course, there’s a huge gap between a beginner’s project and that of a competitive high schooler, so I have arranged it so you can easily find something for young explorers of all ages.

-While classic projects like making a cyclone in a bottle or stacking liquids to teach density can make a lasting impact on kids, these projects offer some unique ways of getting elementary schoolers to engage with science.
+While classic projects like making a cyclone in a bottle or stacking liquids to teach density can make a lasting impact on kids, these projects offer some unique ways of getting elementary schoolers to engage with and develop a passion for science.

 1. LEGO Zipline